Quantum Control Infrastructure

 Bowen Liu

-Bowen leads Tynana’s core hardware architecture, including the hybrid photonic/CMOS qubit-controller and cryogenic photonic/RF packaging roadmap.
+Bowen leads Tynana’s core hardware architecture, including the hybrid photonic/CMOS qubit-controller architecture and cryogenic photonic/RF control stack.
 He is a PhD researcher at Rensselaer Polytechnic Institute focused on integrated photonics and quantum hardware, with an M.S. in Electrical Engineering from Columbia University and a B.S. in Electrical Engineering and Applied Physics from RPI.

 Company deck